 Hampton is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The per capita income in Hampton in 2010 was $25,029, which is middle income relative to Virginia and the nation.
-This equates to an annual income of $100,116 for a family of four.
+The per capita income in Hampton in 2018 was $32,831, which is middle income relative to Virginia, and upper middle income relative to the rest of the US.
+This equates to an annual income of $131,324 for a family of four.
 However, Hampton contains both very wealthy and poor people as well.

 The most common language spoken in Hampton is English.
 Other important languages spoken here include Spanish and Vietnamese.